Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Spatial

-A visualization to quickly understand data across both space and time on a geographic region, consider a choropleth.
+A visualization to quickly understand data across both space and time on a geographic region, consider a heatmap

 Common use cases include: